 1. Lowest level of resolution - Efforts will be made to resolve complaints at the lowest possible level.
 This may be accomplished by working with the manager or department chair closest to the individuals involved with the matter.
-The Director of Human Resources, the Associate Vice President for Academic Personnel, the Dean of Students, or their designees, will work with those in the department to resolve the problems.
+The Director of Associate Vice President for Human Resources, the Associate Vice President for Academic Personnel, the Dean-of-Students Faculty Affairs, or their designees, will work with those in the department to resolve the problems.
 In the interest of enhancing a positive learning and working environment, the University wishes to resolve problems as soon as possible when they arise.
 Notifying a manager or supervisor early on may help reduce the need for more formal intervention later.
-Discussing a problem with a manager or supervisor does not necessarily lead to personnel action or documentation being placed in a personnel file.